Aasiyachauhan/Aasiyachauhan/README.md

 Jan 2026 – Present
 https://github.com/Sheridan-Group8/AI-Based-Phishing-Detection-System-with-URL-Analysis

-- Developing an AI-driven phishing detection solution using Microsoft Graph API to analyze enterprise email data
+- Built an AI-powered phishing detection system using Microsoft Graph API for email analysis
-- Applied machine learning to automate phishing triage and improve detection of malicious emails
+- Applied machine learning to classify and prioritize suspicious emails for SOC workflows
-- Designed a scalable proof-of-concept for SOC-style investigation workflows and alert enrichment
+- Designed a proof-of-concept for alert enrichment and automated investigation support

 ---